 Yoho Park western boundary to Golden is 27 km / 17 mi.
 The town of Golden is renowned for outdoor recreation.
-Situated at the confluence of the historic Columbia and Kicking Horse rivers, it is surrounded by three mountain ranges.

-Activities include kayaking, whitewater rafting, sky diving, paragliding and golfing.
+Situated at the confluence of the historic Columbia and Kicking Horse rivers, it is Activities include kayaking, whitewater rafting, sky diving, paragliding and golfing.
 There is a bike park, sightseeing gondola, Grizzly Bear Refuge and the Via Ferrata.